fmaume/link-prospecting-tool/README.md

 For each search query you provide, this Actor:

-1. **Queries Search engines** via [Google Search Scraper](https://apify.com/apify/google-search-scraper) to sources mentioned in Google organic search, ChatGPT search, Perplexity search, and Google AI mode.
+1. **Queries search engines** via [Google Search Scraper](https://apify.com/apify/google-search-scraper) to sources mentioned in Google organic search, ChatGPT search, Perplexity search, and Google AI mode.
 2. **Checks brand mentions in the AI response** using case-insensitive text matching.
 3. **Filters sources** by removing your own domains, competitor domains, and domains that aren't relevant for link building, like wikipedia.org and github.com
 4. **Crawls each source page** using [Website Content Crawler](https://apify.com/apify/website-content-crawler).